Mac only: PhraseExpress doesn't work or crashes

 Work around: Disable Option in PhraseExpress.

-Alternatively, consider using another browser like Chrome or FireFox.
+Alternatively, consider using another browser, such as FireFox.

 Text insertion is scrambled